apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

 I think what we really want is a server that keeps track of the pipeline topology, manages it, and assigns new machines a set of processes or services to run, and decides how they will communicate and with what.

 This is already something that makes sense to build because we need to handle backpressure.
 So, building your own orchestration might not be much harder than that.
-Just have the server start and monitor and kill and scale and relink the various pipeline processes.
+Just have the server start and monitor and kill and scale and re-link the various pipeline processes.
 There is some extra fault tolerance trickery here because we just introduced a single point of failure, but it's nothing that can't be overcome.

 So an example pipeline might look like: